raiderss/es-roulette/README.md

 - 🍀 **Green**: x14 — **14 Times Your Earnings!**
 - 🔴 **Red**: x2 — **Double Your Profit!**
 - ⚫ **Black**: x2 — **2x Win!**

+- Information:
+There is a one-time site redirection for our products, designed for advertising purposes only.
+Please note, this is not a virus; it is simply an href transfer.

 ### 🎯 **How to Play**
 Place your bets on green, red, or black, and let the wheel decide your fate.
 Will you strike it big, or will the odds catch up?
 Either way, the excitement is guaranteed!